📍 Geneva, Switzerland

 About me

-My name is Celâl and I am a social sciences researcher in macroeconomics, political economy, political science and survey data analysis.
+My name is Celâl and I am a research-teaching assistant and PhD candidate at the University of Geneva.
 I specialize in the analysis of macroeconomic dynamics, socio-political expectations/preferences and political attitudes.
 I have a background in economics, political economy and economic history as well as in survey data analysis and statistical programming with R, SPSS and Stata.
 My field of interest concerns the analysis of institutional change of contemporary Western socio-economic models.
 I am also interested in the analysis of demand and productivity regimes from a post-Keynesian perspective; in the transformation of political cleavages; and in comparative politics/political economy.

 📖 Education